-There is a lot more to data analysis and insights than simply counting a few vanity metrics over time and placing them on a dashboard.
+There is a lot more to data analysis and surfacing insights than simply counting a few vanity metrics over time and placing them on a dashboard.

 To begin with, you need to think carefully about the questions that you need to answer.
 Without this direction it is easy to end up with an output that is quite interesting, but of little value to your business.
 Once the questions are clear, you should consider the scale of the data: is there enough of it to be useful, or is it currently in a location where it is problematic to process?
 It is also important to consider data protection and security.
-You may have sensitive customer data that you need to protect or the data that would be commercially valuable to a third party.
+You may have sensitive customer data that you need to protect and remain compliant with GDPR, or data that would be commercially valuable to a third party.

 While the outputs will vary, our goal with data is always the same: to make it valuable.